-Here follows a summary of the full core harmony (grey shapes complete the fifo picture).
-The vertical lines on the left correspond to the earlier horizontal lines joining the mode-identifying morphs.
-Octave shapes that go well with the flow of the melody are indicated on the left.
+Here follows a Lego-like view of the core harmony (grey shapes complete the fifo picture).
 This simple harmony fits the written chords shown on the right.
 Dashes in the building-block view indicate omitted roots.
-The only appearances here of the "passing notes" p3 and 7 are as roots of two minor seventh chords that are optional in the chord progression.
+The only appearances here of the melody "passing notes" p3 and 7 are as roots of two minor seventh chords that are optional in the chord progression.